+True to form however, things did not last.
 Just one game into the seven-match ODI that series that preceded the World Cup, Davies was unexpectedly dumped from the team and replaced by Prior who went on to the World Cup without much success.
-Davies had long been earmarked as a player with England potential.
-It was clear he had talent when he finished above Graeme Hick in the Worcestershire averages in his debut season in 2005, and he was selected for the National Academy and toured the West Indies with England A that winter.
-A former England Under-19 captain, Davies has impressed everyone who has come across him and, vitally, his glovework is an excellent standard.
+This harsh treatment and frustration has been widely criticised by the cricket public who believe that Davies should have been a regular fixture within the team.
+During his work as a speaker, Steve sheds more light on this topic in addition to sharing the tools, tactics and strategies he used to continually comeback from setbacks.
+Earmarked as a player with England potential from a young age, Steven Davies’ talent was obvious.
+Finishing above the legendary Graeme Hick in the Worcestershire averages in his debut season in 2005, Davies was immediately selected for the National Academy and toured the West Indies with England A that winter.
+A former England Under-19 captain, Davies has impressed everyone who has come across him and, vitally, his glove-work is an excellent standard as is his imperious and dismissive stroke-play.

 The nagging sense was that while Davies was one of the most aesthetically pleasing players on the county circuit, he was yet to fulfil his potential.
 Davies’ uncertainty over his future role caused him to leave Surrey for Somerset at the end of 2016, the best memory of his farewell season an impeccable century against Yorkshire in the Royal London Cup semi-final at Headingley to take Surrey to their second successive Lord’s final.
-His first season with Somerset began with a loss of form with the bat but 142 against a former county, Surrey, set him on his way and another Taunton hundred, this time against Lancashire, persuaded onlookers that all would be well.
+Having gone on to be an integral member of the squad and be a major part of the clubs transformation, Davies’ maiden century for his new county aptly came against his former club, Surrey.

 To book Steven Davies as the cricket speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.